How is the course structured?

 MW5: Economic Behavior and Governance (EBGO)

-Further information can be found in the module handbooks M.Sc.
-Business Studies, M.Sc.
-Sustainable Management and M.Sc.
-Economic Behavior & Governance.
-The best way to do this is to use the course catalog in His-Pos.
-You can take all modules from the compulsory and elective areas within one of the specializations listed above.
+Further information can be found in the module handbooks for the M.Sc. in Business Studies, the M.Sc. in Sustainable Business, and the M.Sc. in Economic Behavior & Governance.
+For this, it is best to consult the course catalog in His-Pos.
+Within one of the specializations listed above, you can take all modules from both the required and elective categories.

-In addition, the interdisciplinary nature of the degree programme is complemented by a comprehensive range of integrated subjects (e.g. project and quality management) and key skills (e.g. foreign languages) to prepare you for the professional challenges of an industrial engineer.
+In addition, the interdisciplinary nature of the program is complemented by a comprehensive range of integration courses (e.g., project and quality management) and key competencies (e.g., foreign languages) to prepare students for the professional challenges faced by industrial engineers.

-In terms of content, the Master's programme offers you the opportunity to specialize in various future-oriented topics - such as digitalization, Industry 4.0 or sustainable management.
+In terms of content, the master’s program thus offers the opportunity to specialize in various future-oriented topics—such as digitalization, Industry 4.0, or sustainable business practices.

-The study planfor selecting the compulsory technical elective modules is available for download and is based on the valid examination regulations.
+The study planfor selecting the technical elective modules is available for download and is based on the current examination regulations.

 Sample study plan